 We asked one young woman why she had come such a great distance and wished so much to come to Wis-Con.
-She whispered (with tears overflowing from her joyful eyes) that she just wanted to know that it was really happening.
+She whispered (with tears overflowing from her joyful eyes) that she just wanted to know that $\underline{i}t$ was really happening.
 She was not to be found on the registration list, however, and was asked to pay the at-the-door membership fee.
-She suddenly glared at the registration person and angrily noted, "But you're not even a woman!"
-The last we saw of her, she was dodging fans and lobby chairs and sliding through the just-closing doors of an elevator going up.
+She suddenly glared at the registration person and anguily noted, you're not even a woman!"
+The last we saw of her. she was dodging fans and lobby chairs and sliding through the just-closing doors of an elevator going up.
 "Who was that woman?" the registrar was heard to ask as he leaned over the desk and peered across the lobby. ("Weird," he was heard to add.)
 The con chairperson strode up to the desk at this point and cleared her throat.
 "That was Susan Wood.
-She was invited."
+She was cleared her throat. invited."